Lorraine O'Grady

-Lorraine O'Grady (born September 21, 1934) is an American artist, writer, translator, and critic.
-Working in conceptual art and performance art that integrates photo and video installation, she explores the cultural construction of identity – particularly that of Black female subjectivity – as shaped by the experience of diaspora and hybridity.
-O'Grady studied at Wellesley College and the University of Iowa Writers' Workshop before becoming an artist at age forty-five.
-Regarding the purpose of art, O'Grady said in 2016: "I think art’s first goal is to remind us that we are human, whatever that is.
+Lorraine O'Grady (September 21, 1934 – December 13, 2024) was an American artist, writer, translator, and critic.
+Working in conceptual art and performance art that integrates photo and video installation, she explored the cultural construction of identity – particularly that of Black female subjectivity – as shaped by the experience of diaspora and hybridity.
+O'Grady studied at Wellesley College and the University of Iowa Writers' Workshop before becoming an artist at the age of 45.
+Regarding the purpose of art, O'Grady said in 2016: "I think art's first goal is to remind us that we are human, whatever that is.
 I suppose the politics in my art could be to remind us that we are all human."

 Life and work

-O'Grady was born in Boston, Massachusetts, to Jamaican parents, who helped establish St. Cyprian's, the first West Indian Episcopal church in Boston.
-Drawn to the form and aesthetics of the "high church" of nearby St. John's of Roxbury Crossing, O'Grady recalls: "I was permanently formed by the aesthetics of that experience, of the rituals, which are a more stately and elegant version of Roman Catholicism.
+O'Grady was born in Boston, Massachusetts, on September 21, 1934, to Jamaican parents, Edwin and Lena O'Grady, who helped establish St. Cyprian's, the first West Indian Episcopal church in Boston.
+Drawn to the form and aesthetics of the "high church" of nearby St. John's of Roxbury Crossing, O'Grady recalled: "I was permanently formed by the aesthetics of that experience, of the rituals, which are a more stately and elegant version of Roman Catholicism.
 I did believe until my mid-twenties, until my sister [Devonia] died, then I stopped believing."

 In 1955, O'Grady graduated from Wellesley College, where she majored in economics and minored in Spanish literature.
-She was honored with a Wellesley College Alumnae Achievement Award in 2017.
+While at Wellesley, she was one of three Black women in her class; she told The New York Times that this trio of girls was "totally invisible".
+She married her first husband, Robert Jones, with whom she had a son, while she was in school.
+She was later honored with a Wellesley College Alumnae Achievement Award in 2017.
+After graduating from Wellesley, O'Grady worked in the Labor and State Departments as an intelligence analyst.

 She pursued a master's degree in fiction from the University of Iowa Writers' Workshop before becoming an artist in 1980.
-Prior to becoming an artist, O'Grady worked as an intelligence analyst for the Department of Labor and State in D.C., a professional translator, and a rock critic.
-O'Grady lives and works in the Meatpacking District of New York City.
+While in Iowa, she met her second husband, Chappelle Freeman Jr. The two moved to Chicago in 1967, consequently forcing her to drop out of the MFA program.
+While in Chicago, O’Grady operated a translation agency, specializing in seven languages.
+Her clients included Playboy and the Encyclopedia Britannica.

+O’Grady then moved to New York in 1973, becoming a music critic for Rolling Stone and the Village Voice.

+O'Grady died at her home in New York City on December 13, 2024, at the age of 90.